valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_service.md

 : Canonical agent ID.

 `--token ERC20_TOKEN_ADDRESS`
 : ERC20 token to use as bond for the agent instances.
-You must specify the same token used when minitng the service.
+You must specify the same token used when minting the service.
 See the [`autonomy mint service`](./autonomy_mint.md#autonomy-mint-service) command.

 `--password PASSWORD`
 : Password for the key file.